Inspiring

 Val Mora

-A touch of Canada.
-This is probably the best way to describe Val Mora.
+A touch of Canada – this is probably the best way to describe Val Mora.
 No wonder, because due to its originality and remoteness, the Val Mora leaves no one untouched.
 The atmosphere there is almost magical, primal and rough.
 Rugged mountains tower on both sides, some of them reaching the three-thousand-metre mark, including Piz Murtaröl, the highest peak in the nature park at 3,180 metres above sea level.
 On the wide valley floor, pines, stone pines, larches, moors and the wild mountain stream Aua da Val Mora form the landscape.

 Archaische Natur im Val Mora